 I was recently told about an interesting situation from a $1/$2 no-limit cash game that illustrates how to take advantage of weak, straightforward players who make their hand’s strength clear with their bet sizes.
 With $300 effective stacks, a player from middle position limped, as did the cutoff.
 Our Hero raised to $12 from the button with.

 While I am fine with raising this decently strong hand from the button, I think both calling and raising larger, perhaps to $16, are also reasonable options.
 Calling keeps the pot small, often amplifying your postflop advantage (assuming you play well) while raising larger allows you to pick up the preflop pot with no contest more often.
 When you make it between $8 and $12, you will find that you almost never win the pot preflop, meaning you often have to flop well to have a good shot to win.

-I was recently told about a hand from the final table of a live $300 buy-in tournament that illustrates a few key mistakes that many players make when playing short stacked.
-With blinds at 5,000/10,000 with a 10,000 big blind ante, everyone folded to the small blind who started with 150,000.
-He was the shortest stack at the final table, but there were a few other players with between 17 and 25 big blinds.
+I was recently told about a hand from the final table of a live $500 buy-in tournament that illustrates a few key mistakes that many players make when playing short stacked.
+With blinds at 5,000/10,000 with a 10,000 big blind ante, everyone folded to the small blind who started with 120,000.
+He was the shortest stack at the final table, but there were a few other players with between 15 and 20 big blinds.
 The blind was a loose, aggressive player with 50 big blinds.

-I was recently told about a hand that illustrates a few costly mistakes that many amateur poker players make on a regular basis.
-In a $1/$2 no-limit cash game, all seven players limped around to our Hero in the small blind who raised to $8 out of his $150 effective stack with 9-9.
+I was recently told about a hand by an amateur poker player that illustrates a few key errors many players make on a regular basis.
+In a $2/$5 no-limit hold’em cash game, our Hero raised to $30 out of his $200 effective stack with.

 Page 1 of 5